This brief guide will assist you in finding a self-sourced internship opportunity.

 In most instances, the ANU provides travel insurance cover for students undertaking an internship.
 There are a few requirements to meet, such as you must be an enrolled student at the commencement and completion of your internship.
 An approval to travel process is required to be completed prior to departure for insurance to be applicable.

 In some instances, the ANU provides public liability insurance cover for students undertaking an internship.
-There are a few requirements to meet, such as you must be an enrolled student at the commencement and completion of your internship, and this is only applicable to students who are completing their internship within Australia.
+There are a few requirements to meet, such as you must be an enrolled student at the commencement and completion of your internship.

 More information on these policies are available by visiting the links contained within Appendix A.